TREASURIES-U.S. yields slightly lower on market relief after Fed minutes

 By Davide Barbuscia

-NEW YORK, Aug 18 (Reuters) - U.S. Treasury yields ticked lower on Thursday on the back of Wednesday's release of minutes of the U.S. Federal Reserve's July meeting that some investors saw as confirming a less aggressive stance in the central bank's fight against inflation.
+NEW YORK, Aug 18 (Reuters) - U.S. Treasury yields ticked lower on Thursday on the back of Wednesday's release of the U.S. Federal Reserve's July meeting minutes that some investors saw as confirming a less aggressive stance in the central bank's fight against inflation.

-Fed officials said last month that the pace of future interest rate increases would depend on incoming data, with some saying rates would need to stay at a "sufficiently restrictive level" for "some time" to control inflation, according to the minutes of the July 26-27 session.

-U.S. government bond yields -- which move inversely to prices -- edged lower on Wednesday just after the minutes were published, with two-year note yields US2YT=RR down about 5 basis points, while U.S. stocks cut some of their losses.
+Fed officials on Thursday reiterated the need to keep raising borrowing rates to bring inflation under control, with St. Louis Fed President James Bullard saying he was leaning toward supporting a 75-basis-point interest rate hike in September.

-"The market was relieved," said Eric Theoret, global macro strategist at Manulife Investment Management, who saw the minutes as suggesting a path of rate hikes consisting of a 50 basis points hike in September, and two further hikes of 25 basis points each for the rest of the year, bringing the Fed funds rate to 3.50%.
+"The market was relieved," said Eric Theoret, global macro strategist at Manulife Investment Management, who saw the minutes as suggesting rate hikes of 50 basis points in September, and 25 basis points twice later in the year, bringing the Fed funds rate to 3.50%.

 "To me the new glimmer is that they will probably be staying at 3.50% for longer and not cut rates quickly," he added.

-On Thursday benchmark 10-year Treasury yields US10YT=RR were down slightly to 2.844% whilst two-year note yields were down by about seven basis points, when compared to Wednesday's close, to 3.218%.
+On Thursday benchmark 10-year Treasury yields US10YT=RR were down slightly at 2.878% while two-year note yields US2YT=RR were down by about six basis points on the day, at 3.235%.

-Fed funds futures traders on Thursday were pricing in a 65.5% chance of a 50 basis points hike in September, whilst before the minutes were released on Wednesday bets were skewed toward a 75 basis-point hike.
-They expect rates to hit a peak of nearly 3.7% by March.
+Fed funds futures traders on Thursday were pricing in a higher chance of a 50 basis point hike in September.
+Before the minutes were released on Wednesday, bets were skewed toward a 75 basis-point hike.
+They expect rates to peak at nearly 3.7% by March.
 FEDWATCH

-The U.S. central bank has raised its benchmark overnight interest rate by 225 basis points since March to fight four decade-high inflation but its rapid tightening of financial conditions has led investors to weigh inflation concerns against recessionary fears.
+The U.S. central bank has raised its benchmark overnight interest rate by 225 basis points since March to fight four decade-high inflation but its rapid tightening of financial conditions has led investors to weigh inflation concerns against recessionary fears, with markets fluctuating between the two narratives.

+Investors bet that policymakers will stop hiking rates early next year before easing monetary policy in the face of a looming economic slowdown.
+But some remain skeptical that a so-called 'Fed pivot' could happen anytime soon, partly because of recent indicators - such as strong industrial production in July and underlying retail sales growth - allaying concerns that the economy was in a recession.

-Data on Thursday showed below-forecast and downwardly revised jobless claims - which confirmed there was no material slowdown in the labor market.
+Data on Thursday also showed below-forecast and downwardly revised jobless claims, which could give the Fed further ammunition to deliver another hefty rate hike next month.

-That pushed yields temporarily higher, although those price moves were reversed after San Francisco Federal Reserve Bank President Mary Daly said that either a half- or 75-basis-point interest-rate hike in September would be a "reasonable" way to get short-term borrowing costs to a little over 3% by year end, and a little higher than that in 2023.
+"Pivot hopes were premature," Societe Generale said in a research note.
+"We now forecast cuts by 2024."

 Price